MELDProject/meld_graph/README.md

 ## Notes

-This package is intented to be used as a research tool to segment FCD lesions in patients with focal epilepsy where a FCD is suspected.
+This package is intended to be used as a research tool to segment FCD lesions in patients with focal epilepsy where a FCD is suspected.
 It can be run on 1.5T or 3T MRI data.
 A 3D T1 is required and it is optional but advised to include the 3D FLAIR.

 It is not appropriate to use this algorithm on patients with:
 - suspected hippocampal sclerosis